marcosmartini/kinde-next-starter/README.md

    ```
 2. [Create a Kinde account](#1-create-a-kinde-account)
 3. [Create a backend application](#2-add-a-backend-application-in-kinde)
+4. Make sure you enabled at least one connection for your application in Kinde (e.g. "Email + code") under `Settings > Applications > [Your application] > Authentication`.
-4. Add your callback URLs in the relevant fields for your application in Kinde:
+5. Add your callback URLs in the relevant fields for your application in Kinde:

    - #### Allowed callback URLs: